suncoast-devs/cohort-19/Blackjack/README.md

 ## Questions

-- Building a deck with for loops
+- x Building a deck with for loops

 - How to make a card have a value
-- Creating a list a property of a class
+  - x Creating a list a property of a class
-  - Implementing a list in a class
+  - x Implementing a list in a class
-  - Hand class -- list of cards
+  - x Hand class -- list of cards
 - How to handle logic of busting / dealer stopping at 17
 - Object reference errors
 - How to shuffle / reset the game each time